SFY24 Request For Proposal (RFP)

 - Funding for services and programs is based upon availability.
 StarkMHAR has a variety of funding sources including federal, state and local dollars.
 Some funding streams are mandated by the state to be used for specific purposes, and some funding streams are for specific services or programs.
 All other funding is based upon the priorities and needs of the local community.
 Funding is on a year-to-year basis.

-- A Request for Proposal (RFP) is the primary channel for allocating resources.
+- An RFP is the primary channel for allocating resources.
 All programs must submit a RFP to be considered for funding.
-RFP for SFY22 will be released on November 2, 2020.
-Signed and completed proposals are due to StarkMHAR by noon, December 28, 2020.
+RFP for SFY24 will be released on November 1, 2022.
+Signed and completed proposals are due to StarkMHAR by noon, December 30, 2022.
 Unfortunately, StarkMHAR is not able to accept late or incomplete proposals.

 For treatment/recovery support/government entities RFP, the priority information is as follows:

 Priority Populations We are a safety net provider, which means that we must prioritize risk to SAFETY.
 Priority Populations for adults include SMI/SEVERE SUD (excluding caffeine and nicotine) who does not have access to alternative sources of services, and for youth and adolescents include SED/SEVERE SUD (excluding caffeine and nicotine) who does not have access to alternative sources of services.

 Non-priority populations include youth, adolescents, and adults with mental illness and/or mild to moderate substance use disorders.

 Priority Areas Chart:

 |Priority Area||Target Population||Category Name||Definition|

 |Priority 1||Hard Mandates||Services we are legally required to provide, or those required based on a dedicated funding source|